 Note: The shaded column represents the best result.
-N/A - Not Applicable.
-Common genes for all methods.
-Common genes in either 2 methods.
+N/A - Not Applicable. \ Common genes for all methods. \\ Common genes in either 2 methods.
 BPCY is in gram (gram-glucose.hour)-1.

 Table 1 shows that BHFBA performed better than the previous works with growth rate 0.7988 and BPCY 0.93656.
 Knocking out succinate dehydrogenase (SUCD1i) interrupts the formation from succinic acid to fumarate.
 Without the conversion from succinic acid to fumarate, production yield of succinic is improved.
 Next, phosphotransacetylase (PTAr) is removed, according to Burgard et al., 2003[3], the mutants can grow anaerobically on glucose by producing lactate.
 In the next step, ribulose-5-phosphate-3-epimerase (RPE) is suggested to knockout.
 This knockout involves the inflow reaction of ammonium.
-As stated in Bohl et al., 2010 [14], the utilization of nitrate as electron acceptor and ammonium source under anaerobic conditions can improve succinate production.
-Figure 4 shows the comparison among the methods in term of growth rate and BPCY.
+As stated in Bohl et al., 2010 [13], the utilization of nitrate as electron acceptor and ammonium source under anaerobic conditions can improve succinate production.